3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Method

-After the transformer, a linear prediction head outputs the future 3D trajectory for each point over the full prediction horizon, finally yielding point tracks $X \in \mathbb R^{N \times T \times 3}$.
+We embed visible non-embodiment points with an MLP and pass the resulting tokens through a transformer with standard self-attention.
+A linear prediction head then outputs each point's 3D trajectory over horizon $T$, yielding point tracks $X \in \mathbb{R}^{N \times T \times 3}$.

-During training, we subsample a random set of input points from the initial point cloud, and apply per-sample unit-sphere normalization.
+During training, we subsample a fixed number of random input points from the initial point cloud, and apply per-sample unit-sphere normalization.
 We assume access to visibility values $m^i_t \in \{0,1\}$, indicating whether point $i$ is visible at timestep $t$.
 We mask losses by $m^i_t$, and use an L1 loss on 3D position error for all visible point-timestep pairs.

-\paragraph{Flow-conditioned policy learning} The policy network input is solely the 3D point track predictions.
-The track prediction network is frozen during policy training.
-Note that because we predict an open-loop sequence of actions, conditioning on the initial robot configuration is not required.

-We extract compact yet informative flow tokens using a Perceiver IO architecture~\cite{jaegle_perceiver_2022}.
-Inside the network, we first embed each predicted point trajectory $X^i$ into 3D point track tokens \(F\in\mathbb{R}^{N\times D_A}\).
-A learnable query token \(\tilde{Q}\in\mathbb{R}^{D_A}\) attends to the 3D point track tokens via cross-attention, which is equivalent to self-attention except with learned query tokens.
-We feed the output of the Perceiver IO architecture into a diffusion policy with a 1D U-Net~\cite{ronneberger_u-net_2015} diffusion architecture from Chi et al.~\cite{chi_diffusion_2024}, and denoise the end-effector position, end-effector orientation, and gripper value.
-All actions are expressed in the camera coordinate frame.